 Getting Treatment for Opioid Use Disorder

 Opioid withdrawal effects can be extreme and medically dangerous.
 Medication Assisted Treatment (MAT) is a treatment option for detoxing from opioid addiction.
 This treatment requires medical monitoring and close supervision of symptoms.
-In fact, effective evidence-based therapies can address the underlying issues of addiction.
-Supportive parties can educate themselves on the signs and symptoms of opioid use disorder to protect the addict in future times.
+Effective evidence-based therapies can address the underlying issues of addiction.
+Supportive parties can educate themselves on the signs of opioid use disorder to protect the addict in future times.
 In conclusion, relapse can happen, so it is best to prepare.